emilyemliyM/TMNet/README.md

 #  Contrastive Learning-based Place Descriptor Representation for Cross-modality Place Recognition

+This repo contains the details for the paper: Contrastive Learning-based Place Descriptor Representation for Cross-modality Place Recognition.

 ## Set up
 Our experiment is tested on Ubuntu 20.04 with Python 3.8 with PyTorch 1.13.6.
 - build environment